Alludu Seenu: Casting

 It was said that she would participate in the shoot for this song in the end of April 2014 or early May 2014.
 It was also said that the song would be the introduction song of the hero in the film.
 But by the time the reports emerged into the media, Tamannaah wrapped up the shoot of the song in the film on 31 March and V. V. Vinayak thanked her for accepting the offer in his Facebook page.
 The song, a romantic one, was shot in Hyderabad in a vineyard set for five days.
 In an interaction to Chennai Times, Tamannaah's father said "The primary reason why she agreed to do this song was because it is the most important song in the film.
 It is not an item song but a romantic number and the director narrated how he intends to shoot it.
 It is true that a year ago, when the script was first written, Tamannaah had chosen to be a part of this film.
 However, when the script was changed, we mutually agreed to part ways.
 But despite that, both Tamannaah and Vinayak have mutual respect for each other and that is why, when Vinayak requested Tamannaah to do this one song for him, she agreed."
-About his character, Brahmanandam spoke "I played Dimple in this film and it is a very different character from my previous films.
-Prakash Raj played a dual role in this film and I played an assistant to one of his characters.
-But I get confused with both of them and talk about one with the other.
-It generates a lot of entertainment."